Bloomberg is set to participate in his first primary debate. His past contests shed light on how he may fare.

 The 2009 debates also demonstrated the fine line Bloomberg walked between his support of progressive policies, such as his comments that health care legislation should include a public option and that President Barack Obama had not done enough for gay rights, and his independent streak, saying former New York Mayor Rudy Giuliani would be a good governor — an idea Thompson rejected.

-Bloomberg, who is bypassing the first four voting states, is "looking forward" to the battle, his campaign manager, Kevin Sheekey, said in a statement Tuesday.
+Bloomberg, who is bypassing the first four voting states, is "looking forward" to the debate on Wednesday, his campaign manager, Kevin Sheekey, said in a statement Tuesday.

 "Our campaign is seeing a groundswell of support across the country, and qualifying for the Feb.
 19 debate is the latest sign that Mike's plan and ability to defeat Donald Trump is resonating with more and more Americans," Sheekey said.